GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 when you want to pinpoint which functions to focus on in order to improve real-time performance.
   * A scheduler trace (_*.sched.txt_).
-The first part of this trace lists allthreads in the executable, with statistics for each.
+The first part of this trace lists all threads in the executable, with statistics for each.
 The second part is a record of all the context switches that occurred during the test.
   * A console file of the test (_*.cli.txt_).